dotnet/AspNetCore.Docs/aspnetcore/web-api/action-return-types.md

 [View or download sample code](https://github.com/dotnet/AspNetCore.Docs.Samples/tree/main/mvc/action-return-types/7.x/WebApiSample) ([how to download](xref:index#how-to-download-a-sample))

-ASP.NET Core offers the following options for web API controller action return types:
+ASP.NET Core provides the following options for web API controller action return types:

 * [Specific type](#specific-type)
 * [IActionResult](#iactionresult-type)
 * [ActionResult\<T>](#actionresultt-type)
 * [HttpResults](#httpresults-type)

-This document explains when it's most appropriate to use each return type.
+This article explains when it's most appropriate to use each return type.

 ## Specific type

-The simplest action returns a primitive or complex data type (for example, `string` or a custom object type).
+The most basic action returns a primitive or complex data type, for example, `string` or a custom object.
 Consider the following action, which returns a collection of custom `Product` objects:

 :::code language="csharp" source="~/../AspNetCore.Docs.Samples/mvc/action-return-types/7.x/WebApiSample/Controllers/ProductsController.cs" id="snippet_Get":::

-Without known conditions to safeguard against during action execution, returning a specific type could suffice.
+Without known conditions to safeguard against, returning a specific type could suffice.
 The preceding action accepts no parameters, so parameter constraints validation isn't needed.

 When multiple return types are possible, it's common to mix an <xref:Microsoft.AspNetCore.Mvc.ActionResult> return type with the primitive or complex return type.
 Either [IActionResult](#iactionresult-type) or [ActionResult\<T>](#actionresultt-type) are necessary to accommodate this type of action.
-Several samples of multiple return types are provided in this document.
+Several samples of multiple return types are provided in this article.

 ### Return IEnumerable\<T> or IAsyncEnumerable\<T>